 130-650 GWp nominal capacity ([Prog], [BCG], [ESYS], [ISE11], [UBA8], [IRENA], [ISE12]).
 The scenarios make different assumptions about boundary conditions, e.g. for energy imports and questions of acceptance.
 Based on the scenarios "reference" and "inacceptance" [ISE12], a magnitude of 500 GWp installed PV capacity seems to be plausible.

-If we calculate a PV expansion to 500 GWp by 2050, an average of 15 GWp of PV will have to be added annually.
+If we calculate a PV expansion to 500 GWp by 2045, an average of 18 GWp of PV will have to be added annually.
 Increasingly, old systems must also be replaced.
-These replacement installations are currently still of little importance, but they will increase to the same order of magnitude of 15 GWp per year when fully expanded, assuming a lifetime of 30 years.
+These replacement installations are currently still of little importance, but they will increase to around 17 GWp per year when fully expanded, assuming a lifetime of 30 years.

-The German Renewable Energy Sources Act [EEG2021] defines the goal of making the electricity generated or consumed in Germany greenhouse gas neutral by 2050 at the latest.
-An intermediate target of 2030 is set at a share of renewable energies (RE) of 65 percent of gross electricity consumption.
+The German Renewable Energy Sources Act [EEG2021] defines an interim target for 2030 of a share of renewable energies (RE) of 65 percent of gross electricity consumption.
 This requires an average annual PV addition of at least 5-10 GWp, depending on the development of electricity demand and the expansion of wind power ([AGORA1], [BEE]).
-The German Renewable Energy Sources Act [EEG2021], on the other hand, sets the PV expansion target at 100 GWp, corresponding to an average addition of just under 5 GWp per year.
+The German Renewable Energy Sources Act EEG, on the other hand, sets the PV expansion target at 100 GWp, corresponding to an average addition of just under 5 GWp per year.

 continue here: "Recent Facts about Photovoltaics in Germany"